ILikePizza555/test-pretty-log/README.md

 Please refer to the [`env_logger` docs][env-docs-rs] for more information.

-If the `trace` feature is enabled, the `RUST_LOG_SPAN_EVENTS` environment variable can be used to configure the tracing subscriber to log synthesized events at points in the span lifecycle.
+The `RUST_LOG_SPAN_EVENTS` environment variable can be used to configure the tracing subscriber to log synthesized events at points in the span lifecycle.
 Set the variable to a comma-separated list of events you want to see.
 For example, `RUST_LOG_SPAN_EVENTS=full` or `RUST_LOG_SPAN_EVENTS=new,close`.

 Valid events are `new`, `enter`, `exit`, `close`, `active`, and `full`.
 See the [`tracing_subscriber` docs][tracing-events-docs-rs] for details